“The Nothing Phone 1 is quirky, unusual, and eye-catching — all in a good way. From the LED lights to the simple software, there's a lot to like.”

 For selfies, the Phone 1 uses a 16MP selfie camera in the hole-punch cutout in the screen.
 Photos capture skin tone and detail well, and the portrait mode isn’t too aggressive with its artificial blur, while edge recognition is very good.
 You can opt to use the Glyph lights as a fill light, rather than the harsher flash, when using the rear camera to take photos of people.

 Using the Nothing Phone 1 is comfortable, effortless, and satisfying.
 You quickly fall into a rhythm with the phone, something that takes time on phones with more complicated, attention-seeking software.
 It’s not without fault or quirks, but most of them are only small annoyances.
-For example, there’s no on-screen button to activate the camera from the lock screen (it’s a double tap of the power key), and the Google Search bar on the Home screen is fixed and can’t be moved or removed.
+Several software updates since launch have cured many, including being able to remove the Google Search bar from the home screen.
 Considering this is Nothing’s first phone, it has done a very impressive job with the software overall, which I haven’t wanted to stop using.

 The Nothing Phone 1 uses a Qualcomm Snapdragon 778G+ processor, and my review model has 8GB of RAM and 256GB of storage space.
 The phone has no issue with general tasks, whether it’s keeping up with the GPS when using it for navigation in a car, using social media apps, or using the camera.
 The combination of NothingOS, the chip, and the 120Hz screen means the Phone 1 always feels smooth and responsive.

-It’s when you play games that the processor starts to struggle, and it generates quite a lot of heat when it does.
-Play Asphalt 9: Legends or Diablo Immortal for 30 minutes, and there’s a noticeable buildup of heat on the back of the phone.
-It’s never burning, and the phone doesn’t get too hot to hold, but you definitely get the impression the phone is working hard.
-It’s distracting too, and when a phone gets hot in this way, it can only negatively affect battery life.
-Using the Glyph lights as a fill light for longer than a minute or so on the camera also makes the back of the phone get warm.
-Heat was also an issue on the Xiaomi 12 Lite, which also uses a Snapdragon 778 processor, and it has also been evident on the Phone 1 when charging the battery.
+It’s when you play games that the processor starts to struggle, and it generates some heat when it does.
+Play Asphalt 9: Legends or Diablo Immortal, and there’s a noticeable buildup of heat on the back of the phone.
+It doesn’t get too hot to hold, but you definitely get the impression the phone is working hard.
+Heat was also an issue on the Xiaomi 12 Lite, which also uses a Snapdragon 778 processor.

 The combination of NothingOS, the chip, and the 120Hz screen means the Phone 1 always feels smooth and responsive.